JohnBigeon/DomoBibiche/README.md

-# Domotik, Micropython and InfluxDB
+# Domotic, Micropython and InfluxDB

 ## Concept
 A serie of multiple microcontrollers (Clients) are communicating through ESPNow technology to a main microcontroller (Broker) developed with Micropython.
 The broker is then agglomerating all informations, parse the data, and transfer them to a Raspberry Pi (RPI) via a simple serial communication.
 This RPI is submitting informations to a database (InfluxDB) and display latest received message on a display (e-ink).